-The general corporate income tax rate is 17%.
-A special rate of 0% applies to investment funds, pension funds and insurance undertakings for pension plans, under certain conditions, as well as to venture capital companies which were set up by the Venture Capital Companies Act and prepare a separate tax statement just for that part of their activity.
+The general corporate income tax rate is 19% from 2017 on.
+A special rate of 0% applies to investment funds, pension funds and insurance undertakings for pension plans, under certain conditions.
 The tax base is the pre-tax (accounting) profit modified by several increasing and decreasing items.
 A company may request to be subject to tonnage tax instead of corporate tax if it meets certain conditions (i.e. it operates in international maritime shipping) and notifies the tax authorities in advance.
 The tax base for tonnage tax is the sum of the tax bases for each of an entity’s ships that are included in the tonnage tax regime.
 In addition, taxpayers whose revenue in the previous year did not exceed EUR 50,000 (or EUR 100 000 if employing at least one full-time person for a minimum of five months) can elect to take a lump sum deduction equivalent to 80% of annual revenue, in lieu of actual expenses.
 Losses can be carried forward without limitations and can be used only up to 50% of the tax base.
 In addition special rules apply in case of M&A transactions.
 Slovenia uses thin capitalization (4:1), but thin capitalization does not apply if shareholders are financial institutions and if the taxpayer provides evidence that they could have received the loan surplus from a lender that is a non-associated enterprise.
 There is a range of tax allowances for new investments and R&D, new employments and employments of disabled persons, as well as investment incentives.
+Provisions governing general anti-avoidance rule and CFC as a part of European Union Anti-Tax Avoidance Directive (ATAD I) are applicable in Slovenia from 2019.

 A withholding tax of 15% is applied on dividend, interest, royalty and rental income paid for by a Slovenian company to a foreign company.
 However, if conditions are met, an exemption is applicable to payments to EU residents (under parent subsidiary directive & interest and royalty directive) and under international double taxation treaties (currently over 50 treaties).